Helpful Bail Bonds Process Information for Residents in the Wesley Chapel, FL Area

 Regulation and Regulatory Authority

 Chapter 648 of the Florida Statutes, with augmentation from Chapter 69B-221 of the Administrative Rules of the Chief Financial Officer, gives authority for the direct regulation of bondsmen.
-The rules are made with statutory authority, which can be reviewed the by the courts as if they were statues and must be followed in the same manner.
+The rules are made with statutory authority, which can be reviewed by the courts as if they were statutes and must be followed in the same manner.
 To put it simply, the rule is law.

 Bondsmen must obey the provisions of Chapter 903 of the Florida Statutes as it is concerned with the criminal justice aspect of bail.
 The chapters are enforced by the Department of Financial Services and by the courts, either directly or indirectly.

 Florida Statutes 903.03 and 903.046 direct committing magistrates to consider various factors, such as the danger posed by the defendants to the community and the possible source of funds that will be used for the bail.
-A committing magistrate who decides to impose monetary bail must also set the amount, keeping in mind that he/she is still bound by the constitutional requirements of reasonableness.
+A committing magistrate who decides to impose monetary bail must also set the amount while keeping in mind that he or she is still bound by the constitutional requirements of reasonableness.
 Moreover, the Supreme Court of Florida ruled that charging excessive bail is equivalent to denying bail.

 When Decisions Are Made

 The conditions and the amount of pre-trial release are sometimes determined before the arrest is even made.
 This is especially true when it comes to warrants because an issued warrant may contain provisions for bail.
 In terms of arrests without warrants, almost all counties have a bond schedule approved by a committing magistrate to cover misdemeanors.
 In some jurisdictions, the lesser degrees of felonies are included.

 - Of the charges against him/her - Of his/her right to remain silent or have his/her statements used against him/her - Of his/her right to an attorney and that one will be provided if he/she cannot afford private counsel - Of his/her right to communicate with family and friends

-It is during this time that the magistrate decides whether or not to detain the defendant.
-First Appearance is held 7 days a week in every county of FL and is public like other formal court proceedings.
+It is during this time that the magistrate decides whether or not to detain the defendant.Firstappearance is held seven days a week in every county in the state of Florida and is public, similar to other formal court proceedings.